ushahidi/SMSSync/BUILDING.md

 ### Preview website

 The SMSSync website hosted on github pages is generated using [ruhoh](http://ruhoh.com).
-Refer to the [ruhoh installation](http://ruhoh.com/docs/2/installation/) guide on how to get ruhoh running.
+Please refer to the [ruhoh installation](http://ruhoh.com/docs/2/installation/) guide on how to get it running.

 ```
 $ cd website-src